dsmyth/dsmyth.github.io/_posts/2015-02-12-GeoPython.md

+---
+layout: post
+title: Learning Python with a little GeoJSON
+---

 Trying to teach myself a little Python, decided to tinker a bit with GeoJSON.

 Whipped up a quick script that read data from the Seattle City Health Inspector results